leoloso/graphql-by-pop.com/docs/architecture/suppressing-n-plus-one-problem.md

 ## Implementing the adapted approach in code

-Let's see how this adapted strategy looks in (PHP) code, as implemented in GraphQL by PoP.
-The code below demonstrates the different resolvers.
+Let's see how GraphQL by PoP implements this approach in PHP code.
+The code below demonstrates the different resolvers (for the purpose of clarity, all code below has been edited).

-As mentioned earlier on, we will need to split the resolvers into 2 different entities, `FieldResolvers` and `TypeDataLoaders`.
-In addition, we will be dealing with `TypeResolvers`.
-Let's see these entities one by one.

-(For the purpose of clarity, all code below has been edited)

 ### `FieldResolvers`